2021 TSA: Keirra's Transfer Story

 What were your concerns about changing schools?
 What was most challenging about transferring/ acclimating to a new campus?

 After going in circles and taking so many unnecessary classes at my previous community college, I did not want to waste any more time.
 Some of my fears included not having adequate help with selecting my classes and not keeping up with my schoolwork.
-I am a non-traditional student, so the thought of going to school with many students who were often 8-10 years younger than me was intimidating.
+I am a non-traditional student and a parent, so the thought of going to school with many students who were often 8-10 years younger than me was intimidating.
 I worried I would feel lonely on campus.

 What did you do to find support/community on campus?